 - Piper Hendricks, Founder & CEO

 *On a different website platform, I'd embed images within this blog.
 When finances allow, we'll develop a robust website with a learning management system (LMS) to provide flexible - and affordable - learning opportunities for people wanting to be effective advocacy communicators.
 If you'd like to help make that vision a reality, I'd love to hear from you.
 Please email me at: [email protected]

-For insight and inspiration in your inbox,
+For inspiration in your inbox every other Friday,

 Interested in reaching hearts and minds?